Target (ULAE 147)

 Jasper Johns signing the edition in Sharon, CT

-Jasper Johns signing this edition in Sharon, CT
+Jasper Johns signing Untitled, 2012 in his Sharon, CT studio

 Jasper Johns and John Lund